Experimental Evidence

 Michelson-Morley experiment

-propagation of light waves.
-The experiment consisted of comparing the speed of light along
+experiment consisted of comparing the speed of light along different

-The experiment proposed that if there was an ether, then the speed of light should be
+[4].
+The experiment proposed that if there was an aether,

-different in differing directions, because the Earth must be in constant motion against
+because the Earth must be in constant motion against the aether as it

-medium.
+carrying medium.

-Early M-M results indicated that the speed of light appeared to be the same in all
+Early M-M results indicated that the speed of light appeared to be the

-propagation.
-Later experiments have reproduced this with a great accuracy of 1 in 1014.
+reproduced this with a great accuracy of 1 in 1016 [6].

 According to SR proponents [5], this result proves that the speed of